BroadcomMFD/code4z/README.md

 ### Zowe Explorer and Zowe CLI

-* Access mainframe files and execute jobs from both and interactive graphical interface  or in the terminal with CLI.
+* Access mainframe files and execute jobs from both an interactive graphical interface  or in the terminal with CLI.
 Whether you want to view a pds or allocate a dataset, change JCL, submit a mainframe compile, download or upload files, both interfaces provide these capabilities.